EGAL is driving a leadership movement to reimagine business for an equitable and inclusive society.

 Our work centers on providing hands-on education and learning opportunities, developing actionable resources and insights for leaders, and supporting academic research and business school faculty to advance diversity, equity and inclusion (DEI).

-- Equitable & inclusive products & services.
-The products and services companies develop have massive impacts on the lives of people globally.
-They can advance bias, or be tools to advance inclusion and equity.
+- Products & Services: Products and services that companies develop have massive impacts on people globally.
+They can advance bias and inequity, or advance inclusion and equity.

 Contact email@example.com to learn more about EGAL and our work.